 Squam is a magical place.
 And like those woods, it is layered.
 Layered with people, history, colored paper and thread.

 There were artists who write and writers that paint.
 And doctors and lawyers that left hospitals and offices to do both.
 So brave.

+I have been back for days and I am still processing my experience.
 I came a bit undone in those woods.
 Unhinged emotionally.
 And unhinged creatively.
 Opened.
 Then sewed back together.
 And that is all good.